lxc-jp/lxd-ja/doc/storage.md

 lxc storage create pool1 btrfs
 ```

- - Create a btrfs subvolume named "pool1" on the btrfs filesystem `/some/path` and use as pool.
+ - Create a new pool called "pool1" using an existing btrfs filesystem at `/some/path`.

 ```bash
 lxc storage create pool1 btrfs source=/some/path